MohsinaRahman/Virtualtourist/README.md

 * Flicker

 # Build and run

-For run the app, a user should go to the Clone or Download file.
-By clicking that, it will give the option for downloading a zip file.
-By clicking download zip file, it will automatically save on the desktop or in the download file.
-After that, open the Virtualtourist-master folder and click on the project4.xcodeproj to see the full project or project4 folder to see the project related files
+* Please navigate to the following URL: https://github.com/MohsinaRahman/Virtualtourist

+* Click on the green button labeled Clone or Download

+* Choose the download zip option

+* Unzip the downloaded zip file.

+* Navigate inside the unzipped folder.

+* Click on the file labeled Virtualtourist.xcodeProject

+* If a warning dialog appears, click on Open Anyway

+* Click on the project 4 project

+* Simultaneously press Command + B to run